Lawrr/Japanese-To-Romaji-Filename-Converter/README.md

 # Japanese to Romaji Filename Converter
 Works for any file with a japanese name (hiragana/kanji/katakana).
 Converts the filename into romaji with the help of Google Translator.

+Note: This overrides the selected files with the new converted filenames.

 For audio files it also converts the metadata tags for:
 - Title
 - Contributing artists